jthero3/OuterParallax-Continued/README.md

 # Installation

-* Make sure you have either OPM/MPE, and Parallax Continued/V2 installed.
+* Make sure you have either OPM/MPE, and Parallax Continued installed.
 * Drop `OuterParallax` into your `GameData`.
 * **Optional:** There's an optional Lifeless Tekto Patch included in the Bonus folder.